-In the PV you introduce the concept of dual-perspective reporting.
-We recognize the dual-perspective approach is an attempt to meet the needs of a diverse group of financial statement users.
+We recognize the dual-perspective approach taken in the PV is an attempt to meet the needs of a diverse group of financial statement users.
 However, we believe that presenting essentially the same financial information on two different bases will not be more informative to financial statement users.
 Any brief explanation which might be provided in a Management Discussion and Analysis notwithstanding, the use of two different bases of accounting would be far more likely to confuse financial statement users, particularly those who are not highly sophisticated.

 Several practical problems are evident to us with the dual-perspective approach.
 First, the question will be asked by some users, "Which financial statements are the 'real' ones?"
 Although as public finance professionals we can answer this question, it should not need to be asked.
-Having two sets of financial statements gives the impression that governmental accounting and reporting are imprecise.
-Second, the fact that numbers appearing in fund perspective statements could not be traced to the entity-wide perspective statements would suggest to some financial statement readers that something has been lost.
+Having two sets of financial statements gives the impression that governmental accounting and reporting are Second, the fact that numbers appearing in fund perspective statements could not be traced to the entity-wide perspective statements would suggest to some financial statement readers that something has been lost.
 Requiring that a reconciliation be included in the financial report to detail the differences between the two sets of financial statements would remedy this problem to a degree.
 However, such a reconciliation would be complicated and difficult to prepare for anything other than the most simple financial statements.